02 Jul 2020 16:48:00Strasbourg 02/07/2020

-France has ratified the Additional Protocol to the Council of Europe Convention on the Prevention...
+On 2 July 2020, San Marino signed the Additional Protocol to the Council of Europe Convention on...

-The Council of Europe is also currently developing research and practical work with regard to the topic of more efficiently combating transnational organised crime (see the White Paper on Transnational Organised Crime) and the common approach of fighting organised crime and terrorism (see Malaga Conference).
+The Council of Europe is also currently developing means to facilitate more effective action against transnational organised crime (see the White Paper on Transnational Organised Crime) and the sharing of best practices and common approaches that are useful in the struggle against both organised crime and terrorist activity (see Malaga Conference).

 Counter-terrorism and human rights